 So far, the treatment has only been shown to be effective in mice.
 Researchers saw big reductions in endometrial lesions after injecting mice with Let-7b.
 More research is needed before testing in humans.

-While there is no cure for endometriosis, it’s treatable.
-Research on the condition, treatment options, and management is on-going.
-If you’re interested in learning more, talk to your doctor.
+If you’re interested in learning more, talk with your doctor.
 They can answer your questions and suggest resources for finding out more.